 Alternative Formats

-We are committed to providing accessible information and recognize that people often use methods other than standard print to access information.
-We provide correspondence, reports, and other documentation in an alternative format where possible on request.
-Alternative formats available:
+We recognize people often use methods other than standard print to access information.
+We provide correspondence, reports, and other documentation in an alternative format including hard copy, email or large print when possible.

 Sign language interpreting or Communication Access Realtime Translation (CART) is available on request.